laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Notes

+* Some power adapters are not working with this battery charger module (DDTCCRUB) because it lacks power delivery (PD) technology.
+If your charger doesn't work try another charger.
 * If you power the radio with DC jack while battery pack is installed, QMX+ will disconnect the batteries from radio.
 You can only charge the batteries from the Type-C port.
 QMX+'s own Type-C port is only for data.
 * The 8mm x 8mm square behind the board is for JLCPCB order number.
 Select the **'2D Barcode' option and specify position** while ordering.